UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Other_Software.md

 Generically, the way you find out if a piece of software is installed is to run
 ```
+module load beta-modules
 module avail packagename
 ```

+By loading `beta-modules` you will also be able to see newer versions of GCC and the software that has been built using them.

-This gives you a list of all the modules we have that match the name you searched for.
+Then `module avail` gives you a list of all the modules we have that match the name you searched for.
 You can then type
 ```
 module show packagename
 ```